jimatas/Zift/Readme.md

 ## Dynamic String-Based Sorting

-Sort using a raw string directive:
+Sort using a SQL-style ORDER BY string:

 ```csharp
 var sortedProducts = dbContext.Products